ezsystems/commerce-documentation/docs/api/field_type_reference/specificationstype.md

 ## Adding a unit selection

-The optional attribute "option" allows to add a select field offering e.g. a selection of units:
+The optional `option` attribute enables you to add a select field offering e.g. a selection of units:

 ![](../img/additional_ez_fieldtypes_11.png)